ExaScience/elprep/README.md

 Splitting the .sam file into smaller files for processing "per chromosome" is useful for reducing the memory pressure as these split files are typically significantly smaller than the  input file as a whole.
 Splitting also makes it possible to parallelize the processing of a single .sam file by distributing the different split files across different processing nodes.

 We provide an sfm command that executes a pipeline while silently using the elprep filter and split/merge tools.
 It is of course possible to write scripts to combine the filter and split/merge tools yourself.
+We provide a recipe for writing your own split/filter/merge scripts on our github wiki.

 ## Name